jdudek/johnny-router/README.md

 	$r->createUrl(array('action' => 'AbcAction', 'id' => 12))

-Well, so far it doesn't look shorter.
+Well, so far it doesn't look much shorter.
 But the router provides also one more method, called `url`, which let's you use both styles of creating URLs (with arrays and with aliases).
 The following examples are equivalent:

 	$r->url('AbcAlias', 12)
 	$r->url(array('action' => 'AbcAction', 'id' => 12))